Fitchburg mayor recommended for public reprimand for lawyer misconduct

 The Supreme Court could accept Boll’s recommended punishment, levy a stiffer penalty or decline to punish Gonzalez.

 Thousands of grievances are filed against Wisconsin attorneys with the Office of Lawyer Regulation each year.
 Almost all are dismissed without a formal investigation.
-Just 37 out of Wisconsin’s 25,000 attorney received public reprimands from June 2016 to June 2017, according to the Office of Lawyer Regulation’s annual report.
+Just 37 out of Wisconsin’s 25,000 attorneys received public reprimands from June 2016 to June 2017, according to the Office of Lawyer Regulation’s annual report.
 Another 20 lawyers received private reprimands.

 Gonzalez was elected in April, ousting incumbent Fitchburg mayor Steve Arnold with nearly 60 percent of the vote.